 Huffington Graduate Fellow, MSFS

 - Adviser: Amb. (ret.)
-Barbara Bodine, Director, Institute for the Study of Diplomacy, Georgetown University
+Barbara Bodine, Director, Institute for the Study of Diplomacy

-Mohammed Soliman is a MSFS candidate, concentrating in Global Politics and Security.
+Mohammed Soliman is a MSFS candidate concentrating in Global Politics and Security.
 His research interests include energy, geopolitical and geoeconomic risk, and grand strategy, specifically in the Middle East and North Africa region.
-Mohammed’s ISD research project aims to understand the impact of the Gulf Crisis on the United States strategy with Iran.
-Mohammed co-chairs the MSFS Middle East and North Africa (MENA) Forum, where he hosts policy practitioners, diplomats, and academics to discuss the region’s key trends and challenges.
-He also appears frequently on television to provide commentary on unfolding events in the Middle East and has published articles for Foreign Affairs, La Stampa, the Middle East Institute, and Open Democracy.
+Mohammed’s ISD research project concentrated on the impact of the Gulf Crisis on the U.S. strategy with Iran.
+He co-chairs the MSFS Middle East and North Africa (MENA) Forum, where he hosts policy practitioners, diplomats, and academics to discuss the region’s key trends and challenges.
+He also appears frequently on Arabic television to provide commentary on unfolding events in the Middle East and has published articles for Foreign Affairs, La Stampa, the Middle East Institute, and Open Democracy.
 Prior to joining MSFS, Mohammed worked as a researcher and as a columnist for al-Maqal, al-Masry al-Youm, and Tahrir News in Egypt.
 He holds a BA in engineering from the Egypt Aviation Academy.

 Huffington Graduate Fellow, MA in Russian & Eastern European Studies

-- Adviser: Dr. Kelly McFarland, Director of Programs and Research, Institute for the Study of Diplomacy, Georgetown University
+- Adviser: Dr. Kelly McFarland, Director of Programs and Research, Institute for the Study of Diplomacy

-Joseph Bebel is a student in the Master of Arts in Eurasian, Russian & Eastern European Studies (MAERES) program at the School of Foreign Service.
-His areas of interest include illiberal democracy, populism, transatlantic relations, and European security.
-Joseph’s ISD research project focuses on the growth of illiberal democracy in Europe, specifically in Poland and Hungary.
-The goal of his project is to provide a more nuanced perspective on each case, which should allow for a more effective and diplomatic approach in addressing each nation’s illiberalism.
-Before coming to Georgetown, Joseph graduated with a BA in European studies from Brigham Young University.
+Joseph Bebel is an MA candidate in the Eurasian, Russian & Eastern European Studies (MAERES) program at the School of Foreign Service.
+His ISD research focused on the growth of illiberal democracy in Europe, specifically in Poland and Hungary – to investigate the possibility of a more effective and diplomatic approach to address each nation’s illiberalism.
+Joseph graduated with a BA in European studies from Brigham Young University.
 He is involved with the student-led think tank European Horizons and has completed work for Brookings, Freedom House, and the Hungary Initiatives Foundation.

 Bunker Graduate Fellow, MSFS

 - Adviser: Amb.
-Mark Storella, Senior State Department Fellow, Institute for the Study of Diplomacy, Georgetown University
+Mark Storella, Senior State Department Fellow, Institute for the Study of Diplomacy

-Katarina O’Regan is a second-year MSFS candidate focusing on humanitarian emergencies within the International Development concentration.
-Before joining MSFS, Katarina worked in a variety of development and foreign policy roles including researching post-revolution tourism in Tunisia, tutoring students at the Asian University for Women in Bangladesh, and coordinating counter-proliferation projects at the British Embassy in Washington.
-More recently, she facilitated health systems strengthening with Partners in Health in post-Ebola Liberia and worked with the National Democratic Institute to measure violence against women in politics.
-At Georgetown, she has honed her interests with a focus on displacement and migration and internships with Refugees International, the U.S. Department of State’s Bureau of Population, Refugees and Migration (PRM), and with the International Organization for Migration’s office in Kampala, Uganda.
-She has also served as a Junior Fellow to former Assistant Secretary of State for PRM, Professor Anne Richard, and is currently a teaching assistant for former Secretary of State Madeleine Albright.
-Katarina worked with ISD in a communications role during her first year at MSFS.
-She graduated summa cum laude with a BA in international studies from Fordham University and hails from Germantown, MD.
+Katarina O’Regan is a MSFS candidate focused on humanitarian emergencies within the International Development concentration.
+Before joining MSFS, she facilitated health systems strengthening with Partners in Health in post-Ebola Liberia and worked with the National Democratic Institute to measure violence against women in politics.
+At Georgetown, she has focused on issues of displacement and migration, and completed internships with Refugees International, the U.S. Department of State’s Bureau of Population, Refugees and Migration (PRM), and with the International Organization for Migration’s office in Kampala, Uganda.
+Her ISD research paper assessed whether the recently completed Comprehensive Refugee Response Framework (CRRF) has had a meaningful impact on the lives of the record number of refugees around the world.
+Drawing on original research and interviews with key players, she documented notable successes as well as shortcomings in the early pilot stage of CRRF implementation and made recommendations to strengthen CRRF effectiveness going forward.
+In 2018, Katarina worked with ISD in a communications role.
+She graduated summa cum laude with a BA in international studies from Fordham University.

 Newsom Graduate Fellow, MSFS

-- Adviser: Ms. Nicole Bibbins Sedaca, Concentration Co-Chair, Global Politics and Security, Master of Science in Foreign Service Program, Georgetown University
+- Adviser: : Nicole Bibbins Sedaca, Concentration Co-Chair, Global Politics and Security, Master of Science in Foreign Service Program

 Colton Wade is an MSFS student completing his final year at Georgetown, after graduating Phi Beta Kappa and summa cum laude with a BSFS in international politics in 2018.
 Primarily interested in emerging powers and global democracy, he received a Boren Scholarship in 2016 to study Portuguese in Brazil and wrote his senior honors thesis on the diplomatic and economic motivations for Brazilian anti-corruption reform.
-While at Georgetown, he has held internships in the office of Vice President Joe Biden, the Wilson Center and, most recently, the Department of State, working in the Economic Section of U.S. Embassy Brasília.
-His ISD research will explore how democratic powers—primarily the United States, European Union, Brazil, South Africa, and India—can use economic statecraft to encourage democracy abroad in the face of a global rise in authoritarianism.
+While at Georgetown, he has held internships in the office of Vice President Joe Biden, the Wilson Center, and the Economic Section of U.S. Embassy Brasília.
+His ISD research explored how democratic powers—primarily the United States, European Union, Brazil, South Africa, and India—can use economic statecraft to encourage democracy abroad in the face of a global rise in authoritarianism.

 Huffington Graduate Fellow, MA in Asian Studies

-- Adviser: Mr. James Seevers, Director of Studies, Institute for the Study of Diplomacy, Georgetown University
+- Adviser: James Seevers, Director of Studies, Institute for the Study of Diplomacy

 Humes Undergraduate Fellow, BSFS

-- Adviser: Dr. Elizabeth Stephens, Professor, School of Foreign Service, Georgetown University
+- Adviser: Dr. Elizabeth Stephens, Professor, School of Foreign Service

 Daniel Marshall is a senior in the Walsh School of Foreign Service, majoring in science, technology, and international affairs, with a minor in Spanish.
-He is working toward a Certificate in Diplomatic Studies with the Institute for the Study of Diplomacy.
-His ISD research looks at international law, borders and sovereignty, and immigration and refugee policy issues, as a foundation to analyze the effects of the American and Israeli-constructed border walls.
-Daniel has studied abroad in Barcelona, Spain, and will complete a two-summer internship with the Department of State, working for the Bureau of Population, Refugees, and Migration in Foggy Bottom in 2018 and a to-be-determined American Embassy in 2019.
-Daniel also speaks intermediate-level French, and intends to start formally learning Korean, his heritage language, during his last year at Georgetown.
+His ISD research looked at international law, borders and sovereignty, and immigration and refugee policy issues, as a foundation to analyze the effects of the American and Israeli-constructed border walls.
+Daniel has studied abroad in Barcelona, Spain, and complete an internship with the State Department’s Bureau of Population, Refugees, and Migration in 2018.

 Bunker Graduate Fellow, MA in Global Human Development